abdelrahmanzied/AI-Virtual-Painter/README.md

 # AI Virtual Painter

-Real time AI Virtual Painter or **Virtual Board** using only OpenCV.
+Real-time AI Virtual Painter or **Virtual Board** using only OpenCV.

 ## Prerequisites